Towards Building Multilingual Language Model for Medicine: MMedC Details

 \subsection{Settings for Filtering Content}

-In this section, we present the parameters employed for data filtering, which are meticulously configured based on the CulturaX dataset.
+In this section, we present the parameters employed for data filtering in Supplementary Table~\ref{tab:filtering_params_setting}, which are meticulously configured based on the CulturaX dataset.
 Our parameterization adopts a relatively stringent criterion aimed at procuring high-quality data.